HSS Freshman Speaks at China-ASEAN Youth Summit in Beijing

 The China-ASEAN Youth Summit was jointly sponsored by a group of Chinese and ASEAN students in Beijing who are concerned about China-ASEAN affairs and are keen to promote China-ASEAN regional cooperation through dialogue and exchanges.
 This annual summit began in 2016 and attracts more than 100 college students from China and East Asia to gather at Peking University to discuss the development prospects of China-ASEAN cooperation.
 Through the Model ASEAN Conference and the forum, they learned more about the obstacles and opportunities in China-ASEAN cooperation in various fields, and put forward their own opinions on this excellent communication platform.

 The China-ASEAN Youth Camp is a national youth exchange brand project initiated by the Central Committee of the Communist Youth League in the name of the All-China Youth Federation.
-The project has been successfully held for 10 sessions since 2001, causing widespread influence among the youth of the ASEAN countries and greatly contributing to the exchange of youth between China and ASEAN.
+The project has been successfully held for 10 sessions since 2001, generating widespread influence among the youth of the ASEAN countries and greatly contributing to the exchange of youth between China and ASEAN.

 Zheng Diwen performed Chinese folk music -- Bamboo Flute at the closing ceremony